-Creation Method: Species list created from CWHR is divided into six functional groups based on literature.
+Creation Method: Species list created from CWHR is divided into six functional groups based on The Sierran All Species Information (SASI) database.
+The SASI database represents a combination of fields populated from the literature and fields populated from questionnaires distributed to individuals with expertise on particular Sierran taxa.
 The six functional groups include herbivores, predators, insectivores, soil aerators, seed/spore dispersers and cavity nesters/excavators.
 The diversity of each functional group is first determined by the number of species for which a given location provides high suitability reproductive habitat (as per species richness calculations).
 Target conditions can be generated based on percentiles of functional group richness across all patches, so that the 90th percentile or higher is considered in target conditions and the 10th percentile or below is considered to be in a fully departed condition.